MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 ---
-title: Installing the Power Query SDK
+title: Power Query SDK Overview
 description: Installation and explanation of the Power Query SDK and how to use Custom Connectors
 author: ptyx507x